wlswotmd/gef/README.md

         * specified-condition (expressions using register or memory values)
         * user-code
         * libc-code
-    * Please note that this command temporarily closes stdin and stderr on gdb.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/exec-until.png)
 * `exec-next`: executes until next address.
     * This is useful for the operation with `rep` prefix.